lu-tar/blog/content/posts/wifi_channel.md

 4. Co-channel interference
 5. Channel assignment algorithms: Cisco DCA

-### Spectral mask or "what the hell am I watching?!? 🤌"
+### Spectral mask or "what the hell am I watching?!?"
-The first day I opened Channelyzer I thought "What the hell am I watching?!" and that's the root question of this paragraph: why sometimes we see a *hill* shape, a *squared/panettone* shape or neither of them, during a RF analysis.
+The first day I opened Channelyzer I thought "What the hell am I watching?!" and that's the root question of this paragraph: why sometimes we see a *hill* shape, a *squared* or *panettone* shape or neither of them, during a RF analysis.

 ![](/img/80211spectversus.png)
 ![](/img/80211acspectavg.PNG)
 ![](/img/80211sensorspect.PNG)

-The *thing that I'm seeing on the screen* during a RF is a spectral mask which is a set of rules that confine a transmission in a dedicated slice of the spectrum preventing leakage of signal on the adjacent channels.
+The *thing that I'm seeing on the screen* during a RF analysis is the live representation of a spectral mask which is a set of rules that confine a transmission in a dedicated slice of the spectrum preventing leakage of signal on the adjacent channels.

-Wikipedia helps us with this definition ==ADD FOOTNOTE== [^1]:
+Wikipedia helps us with this definition [^1]:
 > The spectral mask is generally intended to reduce adjacent-channel interference by limiting excessive radiation at frequencies beyond the necessary bandwidth.
 Attenuation of these spurious emissions is usually done with a band-pass filter, tuned to allow through the correct center frequency of the carrier wave, as well as all necessary sidebands.

 Bits are carried over the air with radio signals using digital encoding schemes which are DSSS and OFDM.
 Both have different spectral masks: